dylanmlabat/mtg-deckbuilder/README.md

 # MtgDeckbuilder

 This Sinatra project allows users to create a password protected account.
-Doing so then grants users the ability to create, edit, and delete MtG decks associated with their account and also to view other users and their decks.
+Doing so then grants users the ability to create, edit, and delete MtG decks associated with their account.
+Users may also view other user profiles and their decks.

 ## Installation